 Categories

 3. Follow the progression in my equipment upgrade roadmap to time your next upgrade

-4. Understand how your niche’s CPM affects priority in high-CPM niche priorities
+4. See how your niche’s CPM shifts the priorities in high-CPM niche priorities

 5. Check niche-specific guidance for finance, tech, beauty, gaming, travel, courses, or VTubing

-6. Read the full Creator Equipment Guide 2026 for specific gear recommendations
+6. Read the full Creator Equipment Guide 2026 for specific gear picks

-7. For a professional channel + equipment audit, book a free discovery call
+7. Want a professional channel and equipment audit?
+Book a free discovery call

-Every one of these mistakes is fixable.
-None of them require the most expensive gear in the category — they require balanced allocation, proper use, and honest self-assessment.
-Fix even three of the ten above and you’ll produce visibly better content than most of your direct competition.
-Equipment is a system, not a list of specs — and systems with any weak link underperform systems with no standout component.
+Every one of these is fixable, and none of them needs the most expensive gear in the category.
+They need balanced spending, proper use, and honest self-assessment.
+Fix even three of the ten and you’ll be putting out visibly better content than most of your direct competition.
+Equipment is a system, not a spec sheet — and a system with one weak link underperforms a modest one with no weak link at all.

+Categories